eth-educators/eth-docker-docs/website/docs/Support/Recommendations.md

 ## Firewalling

 execution client: 30303 tcp/udp, forwarded to your server<br />
-lighthouse: 9000 tcp/udp, forwarded to your server<br />
+consensus client: 9000 tcp/udp, forwarded to your server<br />
-prysm: 13000 tcp and 12000 udp, forwarded to your server<br />
 grafana/web UI: 443 tcp, forwarded to your server, assuming you are using the reverse proxy.<br />

 > The grafana port is insecure http:// if no reverse proxy is in use,